Morkiexyz/contracts/README.md

 # Morkie Platform Contracts

 Morkie is a web3 application leveraging Thirdweb integration to facilitate seamless blockchain-based interactions through smart contracts.
 Our platform is meticulously designed with a focus on performance and user experience.
-As proud participants in the Thirdweb Startup Program, we build on the robust infrastructure provided by Thirdweb, utilizing their suite of advanced smart contracts.
+As proud participants in the Thirdweb Startup Program, we build on the robust infrastructure provided by Thirdweb, utilizing their suite of advanced pre-built smart contracts.

 ## Smart Contracts